 The supernatant was subjected to solvent extraction method as described by Almalki [18] with slight modifications.
 For this purpose, ethyl-acetate was added to the filtrate in the ratio of 1:1(v/v) and shaken vigorously for 1 h for complete extraction.
 The ethyl acetate phase containing the bioactive compounds was separated from the aqueous phase and transferred into in the porcelain basin.
 It was monitored on water bath at 40°C for complete evaporation to obtain the crude ethyl-acetate extract.
 To increase the quantity of the extract for downstream applications, the biomass (cells) was suspended in ethyl-acetate in the ratio of 1:1 (w/v) and the mixture was shaken vigorously overnight.
-The extract was ultimately allowed to evaporate to dryness using a rotary evaporator at 40° C. The crude extracts obtained were finally pooled and subsequently used for antimicrobial activity and also subjected to bioassay-guided chromatography for identification of the bioactive compounds.
+The extract was concentrated in vacuo at 40°C. The crude extracts obtained were finally pooled, weighed and consequently used for antimicrobial activity including chromatographic characterization of the bioactive compounds.